gowrijsuria/MarsPathfinder/README.md

   - **Random Obstacles**            - Generates random obstacles on the surface of Mars
   - **Create Maze**                 - Uses Recursive Maze division to generate a maze
   - **Via Point**                  - Traverse through a via point before reaching your destination
-  - **Create Terrain**              - Simulates craters and mountains on Mars , manoeuvre your rover through them
+  - **Create Terrain**              - Simulates craters and mountains on Mars, manoeuvre your rover through them
   - **Add Multiple Destinations**   - Creates multiple destination points for the rover
   - **Add Multiple Start points**   - Creates multiple start points for the rover
   - **Closest Path**
-    - Finds closest destination when multiple destinations are present
+    - Finds the closest destination when multiple destinations are present
     - Chooses one start point among many to reach the destination as quick as possible (simulating a multi agent system)
  - **Travelling Salesman Problem with multiple destinations**
     - Finds the optimal path to follow when there are multiple destinations